Ysgol Glan Clwyd

-Ysgol Glan Clwyd (or Ysgol Uwchradd Glan Clwyd) is a Welsh medium secondary school, and was the first of its kind.
+Ysgol Glan Clwyd (or Ysgol Uwchradd Glan Clwyd) is a designated Welsh-medium secondary school for pupils aged 11–19 years old.
+The school serves the northern parts of Denbighshire, as well as parts of Flintshire and east Conwy and is overseen by the Denbighshire Local Education Authority.
+Glan Clwyd was the first Welsh-medium secondary school in Wales.
 It opened in 1956, initially at Rhyl on the coast before moving inland to St Asaph in 1969.
-It is overseen by the Denbighshire Local Education Authority.

 Present

-In 2022 it had 1034 students, of whom 108 were in the sixth form.
-A government inspection reported that although 70% students are from homes where English is the main or only language spoken, 95% of the students spoke Welsh as well as a native speaker.
+As of 2025, the school has 1048 students, of whom 160 are in the sixth form.

+In 2022, it was reported that 56.2% of students came from Welsh-speaking homes.
+In 2012, 64% of pupils came from homes where Welsh was spoken.
+However, the school indicated that 23% of pupils came from a background where Welsh was the household’s main or only language.

 All subjects are taught in Welsh apart from English and a few in the sixth form.

 There is a class for non-Welsh speakers to learn Welsh.
 Later in school, these pupils join mainstream classes.

 The school has been reconstructed and refurbished in regards to Denbighshire County Council's twenty-first century school modernisation plan.
 The new building and refurbishment officially opened in September 2017, but pupils were moved into the building when the school opened in January 2017.